malickda/malickda/README.md

 # 🤷‍♂️ About Me:
-🔭 I’m currently I am in my second year of engineering studies in the data and applications program at ESIEE Paris<br>🤝 I’m looking for an 2 years apprenticeship<br>🌱 I’m currently learning machine learning, generative AI, cloud computing and data visualization<br>
+🔭 I’m currently in my second year of engineering studies in the data science and AI program at ESIEE Paris<br>🤝 I’m looking for an 6 month internship<br>🌱 I’m currently learning machine learning, generative AI,and data visualization<br>

 ## 🌐 Socials: